Albert0i/MoreOnQueryingChinese/README.md

 ![alt search1](img/search1.JPG)

-And that will do, the only problem is slow!
+And that will do, the only problem is *slow*!
 A more elaborated implementation is pretty much doing the same thing but on server side via lua script.

 `search2.js`
 ```